JosephJvB/tony-g/README.md

 yeah that's lower now
 and I fixed a bug meaning more songs would not be found in Spotify so would need google search Confident that another run with limit 100 would WORK

+golang lambda size much larger cos it's including golang runtime too is lambda size important anyway?
+Surely not for my purposes anyway nodejs ~1mb golang ~10mb

+Noticed that Joey Badass Google Searched returned a totally random spotify track:
+THE FINALS Joey Bada$$ -> https://open.spotify.com/track/6xU31XJHAwgAjfj8jBxf2k
+Perhaps tracks found by google search should be marked so they can be manually reviewed I feel like it wouldn't be too bad to do that via migration Go thru Google Sheet
+If you can't find the track from spotify.findTrack(), mark it Then replace rows
+Another job for another time, when I feel like it.